-Our Journey to the Cruising Life
+Our Journey to and on the Cruising Life

 One day in the fall of 2005 we had the brilliant idea of retiring onto a sailboat and cruising in warm places.
 Living on a boat takes lots and lots of work – so what better plan could there be for two workaholics who have no idea how to “get a life” on land.
 Elizabeth is a lifelong sailor with little cruising experience and Alan a lifelong scuba diver with little sailing experience.
 Here’s how our journey has gone so far: